codeoverflow-org/nodecg-io-docs/docs/samples/sacn-sender.md

 ## Using the sACN sender sample bundle

-The sacn-sender example bundle in `samples/sacn-sender` demonstrates the ability send data via sACN to e.g open lighting architecture or professional lighting equipment.
+The sacn-sender example bundle in `samples/sacn-sender` demonstrates the ability send data via sACN to e.g. open lighting architecture or professional lighting equipment.
 Here is a guide to how to get it working.

 ### Prerequisites